 Regardless of the type of lawsuit you’re filing, you may be worrying about how you’ll pay for reliable and knowledgeable legal representation.
 An attorney-client relationship should be built on trust.
 Financial hardship has the potential to get in the way of this if you feel you can’t afford the lawyer you want.
 That’s why contingency fees exist.
 They allow clients to obtain representation with no out of pocket money.
 Before you agree to a contingency fee, it’s important to understand how they work.
-The West Virginia personal injury lawyers at DiTrapano Barrett DiPiero McGinley & Simmons, PLLC want you to have all the information you need.
+The West Virginia personal injury lawyers at DiPiero Simmons McGinley & Bastress, PLLC want you to have all the information you need.

 Understanding Contingency Fees